-In the world of tractor-trailers, brake maintenance is non-negotiable and good operators need to recognize signs of brake wear:
+In the world of tractor-trailers, brake maintenance is non-negotiable.
+Good operators must recognize the signs of brake wear:

 • Audible Warnings: High-pitched squeaks or squeals while applying the brakes can indicate brake pad wear.

-• Vibrations or Shuddering: If you feel vibrations or shuddering during braking, it might signal issues like warped brake rotors.
+• Vibrations or Shuddering: If you feel vibrations during braking, it might signal issues like warped brake rotors.

-• Decreased Braking Efficiency: Longer stopping distances or a noticeable decrease in braking performance should not be ignored.
+• Decreased Braking Efficiency: Longer stopping distances or a noticeable drop in performance shouldn’t be ignored.

 • Warning Lights: Many modern tractor-trailers have brake warning lights.
 If these illuminate, address the issue promptly.

-With nearly 30% of accidents involving tractor-trailers are linked to brake issues instead of relying solely on manufacturer guidelines, make it a practice to check and maintain your brakes proactively.
+With nearly 30% of tractor-trailer accidents linked to brake issues, it’s clear that relying solely on manufacturer guidelines isn’t enough.
+Make it a practice to proactively inspect and maintain your brakes.

-By regularly inspecting and maintaining your brakes, you not only abide by safety regulations but also contribute to safer roads for everyone.
+By regularly inspecting and maintaining your brakes, you not only meet safety regulations—you help create safer roads for everyone.

 Read Other Articles: